Sensei3k/SEI-Project-2/README.md

 ![Football Data Centre](https://i.imgur.com/yBPlFF7.gif)

 #### Key Takeaways
-The main purpose of this project was to develop an introductory understanding of the React framework, as well as how to make AJAX requests to APIs and utilize the response.
+The main purpose of this project was to develop an introductory understanding of the React framework, as well as how to make AJAX requests to APIs and utilise the response.
 A big takeaway from this exercise was related to how data exists in React.
-We learned that in a React component, there are two main types of data: 'state' and 'props'.
-'State' is data specific to that component, directly initialized within that component.
-'Props' is data passed to a component by another component, usually a parent or sibling component.
+We learned that in a React component, there are two main types of data: `state` and `props`. `State` is data specific to that component, directly initialised within that component. `Props` is data passed to a component by another component, usually a parent or sibling component.

 #### React Lifecycle
 The React lifecycle methods were another crucial topic we gained experience with.
 The basic setup of each React component starts with defining a class that is an extension of `React.component`.
 This is followed by creating the `constructor()` function and calling the `super()` function inside to pull down all relevant properties and methods from the base class.
 The state of the component is also defined within the constructor function.
 Next, the `render()` function, which is the only mandatory method for a React component, is defined.
 The `render()` function is responsible for rendering the content of the component to the user interface.
 The `render()` function runs during the mounting and updating of a component.
 When a component loads, the `componentDidMount()` function runs once and the component then re-renders.
 Anytime the state of the component is updated, the `componentDidUpdate()` function runs, and the component then re-renders.